 Celery is an allergen

-Despite the health benefits of celery juice, it’s not something everyone should try.
+Despite the potential health benefits of celery juice, it’s not something everyone should try.

 The bottom line

 To answer the question, is celery juice good for you?
-Well, there are health benefits of celery juice such as the boost in vitamins and minerals .
+There are health benefits of celery juice such as the boost in vitamins and minerals.
 It also counts as one of your five portions of fruit and vegetables per day.
-However, claims made by the Medical Medium saying that its "undiscovered cluster salts" will cure conditions like psoriasis is unproven.
+However, claims made by the Medical Medium saying that its “undiscovered cluster salts” will cure conditions like psoriasis is unproven.

-Despite that, celery juice is good for you in the sense that it's a vegetable, packed with lots of vitamins and minerals, and there’s nothing wrong with eating a stalk of celery.
+Despite this, celery juice is good for you in the sense that it’s a vegetable, packed with vitamins and minerals, and in most cases there’s nothing wrong with eating a stalk of celery.

-Unlike most vegetables which lose nutrients as they cook, steamed celery is just as healthy as raw celery.
-Although boiling can leach some nutrients, a lot still remains.
-If you want more celery in your diet it’s just as good cooked in a meal or as a light snack with some hummus.
+Unlike most vegetables that lose nutrients as they cook, steamed celery is just as healthy as raw celery.
+Boiling can leach some nutrients, a lot remains.
+If you want more celery in your diet it’s just as good cooked in a meal or as a light snack with your favorite spread.

 If you’re hoping celery juice is good for treating medical conditions, you will find a lot of the claims unfounded.
-A better approach will be to speak to your GP first.
+A better approach will be to speak to your medical team first.

-To conclude, If you’re sure the diuretic effects and risk of phytophotodermatitis aren’t reasons for concern, then drinking celery juice in large quantities is mostly harmless.
+If you’re sure the diuretic effects and risk of phytophotodermatitis aren’t reasons for concern, then drinking celery juice is mostly harmless.